pdemeulenaer/intro-to-rag/README.md

 Content:

-**app-one-pdf**: Streamlit app to query one PDF and store the vector in Qdrant Cloud
+**app-one-pdf**: Streamlit app to query one PDF and store the vector in Qdrant Cloud (local test mode yet)

-**app-rag-conversation**: Streamlit app to upload multiple PDFs and have a conversation with it (i.e. using memory)
+**app-rag-conversation**: Dockerized Streamlit app to upload multiple PDFs and have a conversation with it (i.e. using memory)

 langchain_multimodal.ipynb: multi-modal RAG, i.e. extracting text, images from a PDF (using unstructured) and converting the documents into embeddings (using Chroma as vector store)